 Undergraduate Translational Research Immersion Program

-The undergraduate Translational Research Immersion Program (TRIP) provides students at participating institutions experiential learning opportunities in the field of clinical and translational research (CTR).
+The Translational Research Immersion Program (TRIP) provides undergraduate students at participating institutions experiential learning opportunities in the field of clinical and translational research (CTR).
 Partnering institutions include Bryn Mawr College, Haverford College, Howard University, Florida A&M University, Franklin & Marshall College, Lincoln University, Morehouse College, Spelman College, Swarthmore College, University of Pennsylvania, University of Puerto Rico, and Xavier University of Louisiana.
 The program is sponsored by the NIH Clinical and Translational Sciences Award (CTSA) and ITMAT.

 This program includes a 10-week mentored summer research experience with the potential for extended year-round research opportunities that can occur remotely or in person.
 The 10-week mentored summer research experience starts May 23, 2023 and ends July 28, 2023.
 The program provides on-campus housing, a transportation allowance, and a stipend of $5,000.

-In addition, students will have access to:
+Beyond the 10 weeks, students will have access to:

 - A year-round virtual Translational Research Seminar Series